Puerto Rico and Vieques Island

 Keep reading to learn more about the island and how to navigate it.
 While there are two main towns offering plenty of options for food, Vieques is the kind of island that makes you want to unplug.
 When you arrive and pick up your jeep, roll into one of the small grocery stores nearby and pick up some basic provisions.

-The beaches are totally deserted on Vieques which means there are not food vendors.
+The beaches are totally deserted on Vieques which means there are no food vendors.
 You’ll want either a small cooler or cooler bag (you hotel or rental may provide these) so that you can pack beverages and a picnic for long days lounging on the beach.

 You may also want to pick up enough food to have at least one or two options for making dinner yourself.
 Overall, the accommodations on Vieques are inland from the beaches and towns, so you’ll have to drive to dinner.
 The roads are very dark once the sun goes down, and with the wild horse factor you’ll need to drive cautiously at night.
 That said, the roads were very good and there are not many so it’s totally doable to venture out.